AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/ThermalStressesSP3.md

 F=EA(u'(X)-\alpha \Delta T).

 \label{eq:Main}
 \end{equation}
 $$

+In Solved problems 1 and 2, we took $F=0$.
+This was because
+* there was no body force acting on the bar, so that $F$ was constant along its length ($F(X)=F$)

+and

-In solved pbs 1 and 2 we took $F=0$.
-This is because the right end of the face was free (i.e., no tractions were applied to it) and from force equilibrium it follows that the axial force has to be naught throughout the bar's length.
+* the right end of the face was free (i.e., no tractions were applied to it), so that it followed from force equilibrium that the axial force had to be naught throughout the bar's length.

 However, in the current case, both the left face and the right face of the bar are held fixed.
-Thus,  it does not follow from force equilbrium that $F$ is necessarily naught, only that it is a constant.
-(That constant can still be zero, it is just that force equilibrium does not tell us that.)
+Thus,  it <u>does not</u> follow from force equilibrium that $F$ is necessarily naught; we only know that $F$ is a constant because there is no body force.

-Integrating the last equation from $0$ to $L$ and taking taking $u(0)=u(L)=0$ (from boundary conditions) we get that
+Integrating the last equation from $0$ to $L$ and taking taking $u(0)=u(L)=0$ (from boundary conditions), we get that

 $$
 \begin{align}